Best hotels in Amsterdam

 Amsterdam

 Gorgeous all year round, Vondelpark is the green heart of Amsterdam.
-This huge park encompasses manicured lawns, old-fashioned cafes, ponds, cycle routes, playgrounds, statues and a charming bandstand.
-It’s where the city descends in summer and makes for a pleasant stroll, whatever time of day.
+This huge park encompasses manicured lawns, old-fashioned cafes, ponds, cycle routes, playgrounds, statues, and a charming bandstand.
+It’s where the city folk find peace and tranquillity in summer but makes for a pleasant stroll at any time of year or day.